ibm-cloud-docs/event-notifications/en-about.md

 # What is {{site.data.keyword.en_short}}?
 {: #en-about}

-{{site.data.keyword.en_full}} is a routing service that tells you about critical events that occur in your {{site.data.keyword.Bluemix_notm}} account or triggers automated actions by using webhooks.
-You can filter and route event notifications from {{site.data.keyword.Bluemix_notm}} services like Monitoring, to communication channels like email, SMS, and webhooks.
+{{site.data.keyword.en_full}} is a routing service that tells you about critical events that occur in your {{site.data.keyword.cloud_notm}} account or triggers automated actions by using webhooks.
+You can filter and route event notifications from {{site.data.keyword.cloud_notm}} services like Monitoring, to communication channels like email, SMS, and webhooks.
 {: shortdesc}

 ![Event notifications](images/en-topleveldiagram.png "Event notifications top-level diagram"){: caption="Figure 1. {{site.data.keyword.en_short}}" caption-side="bottom" }